Jairop2409/sep10-freedom-project/tool/learning-log.md

 Some things I did to practice the components of aframe were
 *  practiced what I learned for the past weeks and tried to make something using what I learned
-* The new component I learned was light and I reead a documetation about it [light](https://aframe.io/docs/1.5.0/components/light.html#adding-real-time-shadows)
+* The new component I learned was light and I read a documetation about it [light](https://aframe.io/docs/1.5.0/components/light.html#adding-real-time-shadows)

-##### Things I made  from reading the docuemation
+##### Things I made  from reading the documentation
-*  I tried to make a `point` light which is basiaclly a light that affect materials based on where they are located in
+*  I tried to make a `point` light which is basically a light that affects materials based on where they are located in
 * The  code I used for this was
 ```
   <a-entity light="type: point; intensity: 5  distance: 0; decay: 0"